 Rubric – scoring tools developed to help evaluate qualitative data by providing a specific set of criteria to be rated and what is needed to achieve each level of performance for each criterion.

-SACS – The Southern Association of Colleges and Schools Commission on Colleges (SACS) is the regional body for accreditation of degree-granting higher education institutions in the Southern states, including Appalachian.
+SACSCOC – The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is the regional body for accreditation of degree-granting higher education institutions in the Southern states, including Appalachian.

 Self-study – part of a unit's periodic comprehensive review that involves an in-depth self-examination of all aspects of the unit, including mission, demand, quality, faculty/staff competence and resources.
 The self-study at Appalachian involves responding to a list of standards to identify strengths of a unit and potential areas for quality enhancement.